-Job reassignments are made from a long-term, human resources development viewpoint, after considering the individual employee’s career path preferences that have been identified through interviews with the HR Group and the employee’s supervisor.
+Job reassignments are made from a long-term, human resources development viewpoint, after considering the individual employee’s career path preferences that have been identified through interviews with the Human Resources Dept and the employee’s supervisor.
 At least three months’ notice is given before a job transfer to ensure a fair transfer process.

 In order to help create a better society, the Calsonic Kansei Group is actively participating in cross-industry initiatives and advanced initiatives being promoted through industry-government-academia collaboration.